 After the completion of corporation registration, you need to change your visa status.
 That means you should obtain the status of residence for the category of Business Manager or Investor.

-There might be three possible cases for the foreign nationals while changing the visa status to Business Manager Visa in Japan.
+There might be three possible causes for the foreign nationals while changing the visa status to Business Manager Visa in Japan.

-First one — if you are already in Japan with four months Business Manager Visa, you can apply for an extension of stay and change your visa status to 1-year Business Manager Visa.
+First one — if you are already in Japan with four monthly Business Manager Visa, you can apply for an extension of stay and change your visa status to 1-year Business Manager Visa.

-Secondly —- if you have another visa status rather than Business Manager Visa, you should apply for Change of status of Residence to 1-year Business Manager Visa.
+Secondly —- if you have another visa status rather than Business Manager Visa, you should apply for a Change of Status of Residence to a 1-year Business Manager Visa.

-Thirdly — if you meet the requirements for Highly Skilled Professional Visa, you can apply to Change of status of Residence to Highly Skilled Professional Visa.
+Thirdly — if you meet the requirements for a Highly Skilled Professional Visa, you can apply for a Change of Status of Residence to a Highly Skilled Professional Visa.
 Highly Skilled Professional Visa status allows you to have permanent residence in Japan.

-Concluding, those who are in another visa status other than Business Manager Visa, at first you must register the corporation and then you must obtain a status of Residence in Japan to start the business.
+In concluding, for those in another visa status other than a Business Manager Visa, you must first register the corporation.
+Then you must obtain a status of Residence in Japan to start the business.